 The 1 or 2 carpellate flowers occur at the base of the spike.
 There is a calyx with 3 sepal lobes and no corolla or stamens.
 There is a single superior carpel with 4 or more locules and numerous seeds.
 Surrounding the carpellate flowers are glands and often-additional staminate flowers.
 The fruit is a berry containing flattened seeds.

 Habitat: Hippomane mancinella grows near coastlines in Dry Broadleaf Evergreen Formation – Shrublands (scrubland coppice) or behind Dunes.

-Distribution in Bahamas/Globally: Hippomane mancinella occurs on all island groups within the Bahamian Archipelago, Florida, the entire Caribbean region as well as Mexico south to South America.
+Distribution: Hippomane mancinella occurs on all island groups within the Lucayan Archipelago, Florida, the entire Caribbean region as well as Mexico south to South America.

-Medicinal/Cultural/Economic usage: Hippomane mancinella is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Hippomane mancinella is not known to be used medicinally in the Lucayan Archipelago.
 Elsewhere in the Caribbean it has been used to treat ulcers (although some say it can cause them) and used as a poison for arrow tips.